OWASP/owasp-mastg/Document/0x05e-Testing-Cryptography.md

 provider: AndroidKeyStore1.0 (Android KeyStore security provider)
 ```

-For some applications that support older versions of Android, bundling an up-to-date library may be the only option.
+For some applications that support older versions of Android (e.g.: only used Pre Android Nougat), bundling an up-to-date library may be the only option.
 Spongy Castle (a repackaged version of Bouncy Castle) is a common choice in these situations.
 Repackaging is necessary because Bouncy Castle is included in the Android SDK.
 The latest version of [Spongy Castle](https://rtyley.github.io/spongycastle/ "Spongy Castle") likely fixes issues encountered in the earlier versions of [Bouncy Castle](https://www.cvedetails.com/vulnerability-list/vendor_id-7637/Bouncycastle.html "CVE Details Bouncy Castle") that were included in Android.
 Note that the Bouncy Castle libraries packed with Android are often not as complete as their counterparts from the legion of the Bouncy Castle.
 Lastly: bear in mind that packing large libraries such as Spongy Castle will often lead to a multidexed Android application.

-Apps that target modern API levels, have other recommendations:
+Apps that target modern API levels, went through the following changes:
 - For Android Nougat and above:
-  - No longer specify a security provider.
-If you do so: you get a warning.
+  - It is recommended to stop specifying a security provider.
+Instead, always patch the security provider.
-  - No longer support the `Crypto` provider.
+  - The support for the `Crypto` provider has dropped and the provider is deprecated.
-  - No longer support `SHA1PRNG` for secure random, but instead the runtime provides an instance of `OpenSSLRandom`.
+  - There is no longer support for `SHA1PRNG` for secure random, but instead the runtime provides an instance of `OpenSSLRandom`.
 - For Android Oreo (8.1) and above  The [Developer Documentation](https://developer.android.com/about/versions/oreo/android-8.1 "Cryptography updates") shows that:
-  - Conscrypt is preferred above using Bouncy Castle and it has new implementations: `AlgorithmParameters:GCM` , `KeyGenerator:AES`, `KeyGenerator:DESEDE`, `KeyGenerator:HMACMD5`, `KeyGenerator:HMACSHA1`, `KeyGenerator:HMACSHA224`, `KeyGenerator:HMACSHA256`, `KeyGenerator:HMACSHA384`, `KeyGenerator:HMACSHA512`, `SecretKeyFactory:DESEDE`and  `Signature:NONEWITHECDSA`.
+  - Conscrypt, known as `AndroidOpenSSL`, is preferred above using Bouncy Castle and it has new implementations: `AlgorithmParameters:GCM` , `KeyGenerator:AES`, `KeyGenerator:DESEDE`, `KeyGenerator:HMACMD5`, `KeyGenerator:HMACSHA1`, `KeyGenerator:HMACSHA224`, `KeyGenerator:HMACSHA256`, `KeyGenerator:HMACSHA384`, `KeyGenerator:HMACSHA512`, `SecretKeyFactory:DESEDE`and  `Signature:NONEWITHECDSA`.
   - You should not use the `IvParameterSpec.class` anymore for GCM, but use the `GCMParameterSpec.class` instead.
   - Sockets have changed from `OpenSSLSocketImpl` to `ConscryptFileDescriptorSocket` and `ConscryptEngineSocket`.
   - `SSLSession` with null parameters give an NPE.